isabella232/vcs-realtime-sdk-android-demo/README.md

 The demo app can be built to run on a device or the simulator.
 Note that the simulator does not provide video.

-The root gradle file contains the references to the SDK, WebRTC, and apollo-android images
+The root gradle file contains the references to the SDK, WebRTC, and apollo-android images.
 ```xml
 ...
 allprojects {